 Only Sean ruins the moment by announcing that frankly he doesn’t give a damn, sneering that spending $25 billion to watch someone walk on the moon while people are starving down on earth is just plain gauche.

-But Don uses basic psychology on Sally, asking, “Would you want your brothers to talk that way?”
-This approach seems to make Sally reconsider.
+But Don uses basic child psychology on Sally, asking, “Would you want your brothers to talk that way?”
+And this approach seems to make Sally reconsider her entire stance.
 Afterwards, post-cynical Sally goes outside to smoke a cigarette, where Neil the nerd is looking at the night sky through a telescope.

 “Can you see it?”
 Sally asks Neil.